Venice has a lot to offer to the curious traveller.

 Tips: Have a look at the Vicenza category of blog posts here for a detailed inside look on what to see, eat and do in this exciting yet off-the-beaten-track destination in Northern Italy.

-11. Villas of the Veneto
+11. Venice to the Villas of the Veneto Day Trip

 When the summer heat made Venice unbearable, its rulers and noblemen decanted en masse to the elegant villas they had built for themselves on the mainland.
 Designed by the best architects, covered in frescoes and surrounded by manicured gardens, the villas were akin to small palaces and just as lavishly furnished.
 Enjoy a day exploring some of these villas and see yet another facet of Venetian history.
 Some of the most splendid villas within an easy reach from Venice are:

 - Villa Pisani – the mother of all Venetian villas equipped with a maze, gorgeous gardens, water features and as much art as you can take in a day;